 - This is a highly competitive program with no more than 20 participants.

-- Successful candidates will be notified no later than January 15.
+- Successful candidates will be notified in July.

-- The first meeting of the institute will convene the week of February 22-25.
+- The date the first meeting of the institute will convene is TBD.
 It will be a 3-hour commitment and when the exact date is identified, we will send an update.

 How to Apply

-1. Download and complete the application.
-Application period is closed.
+1. Download and complete the application Application period is open.